clvv/rcc/circuit-examples/README.md

 An example circuit for a simple Halo2 backend is provided in [`examples/halo2_example.rs`](examples/halo2_example.rs).

-To compile the circuit, run
+To compile the circuit, run the following command from the cargo workspace root (not `circuit-examples`)

 ```
 time cargo run --release --example mock_example